ruff-lang/ruff-lang.org/content/_index.md

 ## Why

-Bunny is a personal side-project, but I hope for it to be more than just a toy.
 My motivation is to produce a concrete language specification with wish-list features from its inspirations and to bundle this set features into a cohesive and enjoyable[^1] language.

-Most importantly, this is an academic venture and a vehicle for me to explore new found curiosities in the world of programming language theory and design.
+Most importantly, this is a passion project and a vehicle for me to explore new found curiosities in the world of programming language theory and design.

 ## How